Learning Domain Invariant Representations for Generalizable Person Re-Identification: Experiments

 \textbf{Ablation study of different blocks.}

 To evaluate the contribution of each component, we gradually add the MDDAN and the BA to the baseline, and the overall ablation studies are reported in Table~\ref{tab:ablation}.
 The MDDAN improves the rank-1 accuracy from $34.4\%$ to $36.6\%$ in the GRID dataset.
-The results in PRID, VIPeR, and i-LIDS datasets are consistently improved, which validate that the MDDAN removes some of the domain-specific information from our identity-specific representations and yields consistent generalization performance improvements.
-The BA provides greater improvement gains in the GRID dataset ($5.8\%$ higher rank-1 accuracy).
-It validates that BA can exclude domain-specific information efficiently.
-Unfortunately, the DIR-ReID seems not to work well on i-LIDS dataset, we will explore the reason and make improvements in future work.
+The results in PRID, VIPeR, and i-LIDS datasets are consistently improved, which validates that the MDDAN removes some of the domain-specific information from the identity-specific representations and yields consistent generalization performance improvements.
+The BA provides greater improvement gains on three test datasets.
+It validates that BA can exclude domain-specific information efficiently. {Besides, We conduct an ablation study on the triplet loss, which is also shown able to boost performance, indicating that the metric learning method is orthogonal to our DIR-ReID framework (Last line in Table~\ref{tab:ablation}).}

+{ \textbf{Ablation studies of every loss function.} A thorough ablation is shown in Table~\ref{tab:ablation_losses}.
+Incorporated with $\mathcal{L}_{indis}^{dom}$ for the encoder $f_S$, the performance of the baseline where only $\mathcal{L}_{id}^s$ for $f_S$ exists can be improved from $47.98\%$ to $50.38\%$.
+If we implement BA block only with $\mathcal{C}_C^S,f_S,f_V$ trained by $\mathcal{L}^{id}_{invar}$ or $\mathcal{L}^{id}_{invar}+\mathcal{L}^{s}_{id}$, namely no constraint on $f_V$, the performance is similar to the baseline because the feature space is not disentangled well and the backdoor adjustment cannot attain better performance.
+Once $f_V$ is further trained by $\mathcal{L}_{dom}^v$, namely, $f_V$ is constrained to contain domain information, the performance gets better.
+Finally, the $\mathcal{L}_{indis}^{dom}$ is incorporated and $f_S$ is forced to remove domain information, the proposed DIR-ReID attains the best performance in such a disentangled feature space.}

-We also conduct additional ablation studies and disentanglement experiments on rotated MNIST.
-The dataset and results in Section E of the Appendix.
+We also conduct additional ablation studies on rotated MNIST.
+The dataset and results are as follows: